FINDING GOOD COFFEE IN LAGOS

 Of course this question is hugely personal depending on what you look for in your cup of jo.
 For me good coffee is made from high quality, 100% arabica beans, roasted professionally and made by to a high quality.

 And for me the next step up from good coffee is speciality coffee.
-This is made using speciality or single origin beans by a trained barista; often using special or particular methods.
-This is coffee I personally can’t make at home.
-Often found in independent coffee shops and hipster cafes around the world.
-Speciality coffee variations include Flat white, Piccolo and Cortado – oooh faaaaancy!
+Excellent quality coffe made with high quality beans and put together by a trained barista; using special methods.
+This is coffee I can’t personally make at home.
+Speciality coffee variations include Flat white, Piccolo and Cortado.

 The popularity of good coffee and in particular, speciality coffee, has skyrocketed in the last 5-10 years.
 Many people have favourite coffee shops that serve excellent quality coffee in their hometown.
 But as its popularity increases more and more people are now searching for good coffee when they travel too.
 When I start my trip planning one of the first things I research is coffee shops so naturally I have been impatiently waiting for good coffee to arrive in Lagos where we are based.